-Because occupations involving physical labor dominate the local economy, Elberton is generally considered to be a blue-collar town.
-44.37% of the Elberton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Elberton is a city of production and manufacturing workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Elberton who work in sales jobs (8.09%), maintenance occupations (7.74%), and food service (5.84%).
+Elberton is a blue-collar town, with 38.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Elberton is a city of production and manufacturing workers, sales and office workers, and service providers.
+There are especially a lot of people living in Elberton who work in management occupations (11.85%), office and administrative support (10.52%), and sales jobs (8.03%).

-Elberton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Elberton doesn't have a public transportation system that people use for their commute.

-The per capita income in Elberton in 2010 was $16,233, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $64,932 for a family of four.
-Elberton also has one of the higher rates of people living in poverty in the nation, with 32.42% of its population below the federal poverty line.
+The per capita income in Elberton in 2018 was $20,757, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,028 for a family of four.
+However, Elberton contains both very wealthy and poor people as well.

 Elberton is an extremely ethnically-diverse city.
 The people who call Elberton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elberton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Elberton include Irish, German, French , and European.
+Important ancestries of people in Elberton include Irish, English, German, Norwegian, and European.

 The most common language spoken in Elberton is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and Polish.